Did you know?

 Reproduction

-Black Sea Bass mature sexually between 1-3 years old after a very slow development period.
-In the intertidal zone, the breeding season starts between January and July.
+They mature sexually between 1-3 years old after a very slow development period.
+In the intertidal zone, the spawning season starts between January and July.
 Each of the male territories is filled with a group of female partners, which are carefully defended from outsiders.
-Generally speaking, a female is much more inclined to lay more eggs if she is bigger.
-Each mating season, they normally generate between 30,000 and half a million eggs.

 Threats

-The natural predators of the Black Sea Bass include a variety of species that are simply larger than it.
+Their natural predators include a variety of species that are simply larger than them.
 Some predators are sharks, dogfish, spotted hakes, flounder, and a few other species.
-In terms of human intervention, the Black Sea Bass has maintained a well-distributed population due to the fact that it’s an important commercial fish that gets harvested, and there are legal protocols about its fishing.
+In terms of human intervention, the Black Sea Bass has maintained a well-distributed population because it’s an important commercial fish that gets harvested, and there are legal protocols about its fishing.

-Facts about the Black Sea Bass
+6 More Facts About the Black Sea Bass

-3. Black Sea Bass are able to produce sounds from their swim bladders.
+1. They can produce sounds from their swim bladders.

-4. Black Sea Bass have a biological mechanism that detects male and female availability.
+2. They possess a biological mechanism that detects male and female availability.

-5. There are two types of Black Sea Bass, mid-Atlantic and south-Atlantic.
+3. There are two types of Black Sea Bass, mid-Atlantic and south-Atlantic.

 FAQs